Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 - GAUNTLET II -

-Unlike the other two Gauntlet games, this one is oddly missing from our archives so Giants has nicely plugged that gap.
-Come on, what a fantastic game this is, and also something every Atari ST player knows and loves dearly.
-Whether you are playing solo or with (many!) friends, this is a brilliant conversion of the arcade game.
+Unlike the other two Gauntlet games, this one is oddly missing from our archives, so Giants has nicely plugged that gap.
+Come on, what a fantastic game this is, also something every Atari ST player knows and loves dearly.
+Whether you are playing solo or with friends, this is a brilliant conversion of the arcade game.

 From the moment its cabinet appears - with that foot-tappingly cool music - we are in love.
-Chose a character from four heroes: be it a brute like Thor, the cunning Valkyrie, a powerful wizard or a wise Elf.
-Each has its style and all will find it tough to clear the crowded dungeons of evil monsters, ghosts and other demons.
+Choose a character from four heroes: a brute like Thor, the cunning Valkyrie, a powerful wizard, or a wise Elf.
+Each has its style, and all will find it tough to clear the crowded dungeons of evil monsters, ghosts, and other demons.

-Use your weapon, kill everything and leave nothing alive.
+Use your weapon, kill everything - leave nothing alive.
 This includes those generators popping out all kinds of monsters from the depths of hell.
 Look for potions to help against the tougher beasts - like death or a massive hoard.
-But there is also treasure and food along the way to keep yourself wealthy and healthy.
+But there is also treasure and food to keep yourself wealthy and healthy.

-What a brilliant and exciting game this is.
-One of the greatest Atari ST arcade games you will ever play!
+This game is Dandy, and one of the greatest Atari ST arcade games you will ever play!

 One of the best Atari ST arcade conversions there is.
 Right?
 Of course, I'm right!!